DiaaZiada/Object-Counter-YOLOV3/README.md

 ```
 ## SetUp For Training

-After download and extract the repository
+After downloading and extracting the repository
 **COCO DataSet**
-	for download the COCO dataset run this command
+	For downloading the COCO dataset run this command
 	`$  sh data/get_coco_dataset.sh `
 **Custom DataSet**
-	get into data directory and put our dataset in this directory (to manage the files)
+	Get into data directory and put our dataset in this directory (to manage the files)
 	the dataset structure must be like coco data set
- - images: should be in directory named images
+ - images: should be in directory named **images**
- - labels : should be in directory named labels, the label of each image must has same name but the extinction be `.txt`
+ - labels : should be in directory named **labels**, the label of each image must has same name but the extinction be `.txt`
- - data configuration file be in the config directory and be like this
+ - data configuration file should be in **config** directory and be like this
 	 ```
 	classes=80
 	train=data/coco/trainvalno5k.txt